 In 2016, the ILSI Research Foundation undertook biosafety-related activities in India, Bangladesh, China, Japan, Korea, Mexico and Paraguay.
 In 2017, the ILSI Research Foundation is continuing its biosafety capacity building through:

-The ILSI Research Foundation will be attending the “Borlaug Dialogue,” a three-day symposium that brings together international experts, policy leaders, business executives and farmers to address cutting-edge issues in global food security and nutrition.
+The ILSI Research Foundation attended the “Borlaug Dialogue,” a three-day symposium that brings together international experts, policy leaders, business executives and farmers to address cutting-edge issues in global food security and nutrition.

-Join the ILSI Research Foundation at the premier biosafety meeting in South Asia.
-Scientists, academics, researchers and officials from industry, research institutions, universities, government departments and ministries are encouraged to attend.
+Scientists, academics, researchers and officials from industry, research institutions, universities, government departments and ministries attended this premier biosafety meeting in South Asia.

 Dr. Roberts, ILSI Research Foundation, was invited by the USDA, Foreign Agricultural Service (FAS) to participate as a speaker and panelist in two sessions in this workshop on agricultural biotechnology.